MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 This guide helps you make your first PlayFab API call in the Unity3d engine.
 Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

 ## OS

 This guide is written for Windows 10, however it should also work well with a Mac.